 The Philosophy - Live life and and protect Mother Earth.

 Dang!
 That water is cold!
 As a sometimes cold-water immersion therapy enthusiast, I enjoy cold water plunges to temporarily reduce muscle soreness and joint pain after a long hike or workout.
 According to studies on the effects of cold-water therapy on humans.
 Submerging one’s body at temperatures of 59F or colder offer the best results...
 Continue reading

-You’ve read about it, thought about it, and now you’re ready for THE EDGE challenge at Lifesong Wilderness Adventures’ Knife-Only adventure camp.
-Let’s see in their own words what students have to say in the following reviews about their challenging experiences at THE EDGE.
-Extreme Survival Camp Reviews I have been running this signature adventure...
+You’ve read about it, thought about it, and now you’re ready for THE EDGE challenge at Lifesong Wilderness Adventures Knife-Only adventure camp.
+Let’s hear in their own words what students have to say in the following reviews of their challenging experiences at THE EDGE.
+Extreme Survival Camp Reviews I have been running this signature challenge...
 Continue reading